department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 Your scheduled appointments qualify for round-trip mileage.
 Unscheduled visits may be limited to return mileage only.
 We’ll reimburse you for travel to the closest VA facility to you, unless we decide a different location is better for your needs.

+## Is there a deductible for the beneficiary travel benefit?

+Yes.
+The deductible is $3 one-way or $6 round-trip for each appointment.
+The most you’ll pay in deductibles each month is $18.
+After you pay $18 in a month, we’ll cover the entire cost of your travel for the rest of that month.

+## Can VA waive this deductible?

+Yes.
+Some Veterans can have their monthly travel deductible expense waived.
+**You don’t need to pay this fee if you’re eligible for travel and are covered by any of the following conditions.
+You’re:**

+-	Receiving a VA pension, or
+-	Traveling for a scheduled compensation and pension exam, **or**
+-	A non-service connected Veteran and your income last year doesn’t exceed the applicable VA pension rate, **or**
+-	A non-service connected Veteran and what you expect to earn this year doesn’t exceed the applicable VA pension rate, **or**
+-	A service connected Veteran and your income last year doesn’t exceed the applicable national means test income limit, **or**
+-	A service connected Veteran and what you expect to earn this year doesn’t exceed the applicable national means test income limit

+Learn more about [annual income limits] and [pension rates](https://www.benefits.va.gov/pension/current_rates_veteran_pen.asp)